Why did you choose to complete your graduate studies in your program at the University of Guelph?

 A bit about your path...

-I never planned on completing a MSc, I had said I was done with school quite often as I finished up my undergrad - however, as one thing led to another, here I am in the final months of the program getting ready to defend.
+I never planned on completing a MSc, I had said I was done with school quite often as I finished up my undergrad - however, as one thing led to another, I got my Master's at U of G.

 A bit about the work you are doing here...

-My current work is aiming to improve evapotranspiration estimation by improving vegetation representation in climate models.
-To do this, we're using a number of high tech gizmos and gadgets; from weighing lysimeters run by the School of Environmental Science, to hyperspectral sensors mounted on UAVs allowing us to view the environment in ways you can't quite explore using a pen and paper.
+My work is aimed to improve evapotranspiration estimation by improving vegetation representation in climate models.
+To do this, we used a number of high tech gizmos and gadgets; from weighing lysimeters run by the School of Environmental Science, to hyperspectral sensors mounted on UAVs allowing us to view the environment in ways you can't quite explore using a pen and paper.

 How do you think your research can potentially improve life?